OpenCyphal/public_regulated_data_types/reg/drone/README.md

 This namespace contains the following nested namespaces:

-- `physics` -- abstract physical processes and states in the system.
+- `phy` -- abstract physical processes and states in the system.
-- `service` -- narrowly specialized types for common device classes.
+- `srv` -- narrowly specialized types for common device classes.

 ## Composable services